buffer-circular-arduino

 In this post, we are going to implement a circular buffer in Arduino.
 What is a circular buffer and what is it used for?

-Let’s imagine that we are going to receive a series of values, but usually, in order to save memory, we do not want to store all of them.
-We are only interested in storing the last N received values, while maintaining the order of reception.
+Imagine we are going to receive a series of values but, typically to save memory, we don’t want to store all of them.
+We are only interested in storing the last N received values, maintaining the order of reception.

-The first alternative that comes to mind is to use an array of size N, store each received value in position 0, and shift the rest of the values to the right to accommodate the new value.
+The first alternative we might think of is to use an array of dimension N, store each received value at position 0, and shift the rest of the values to the right to accommodate the new value.

-This first method is inefficient because it requires us to shift N-1 values (when it is full) every time we receive a new value, resulting in an algorithm of O(n).
+This first method is inefficient because it requires us to shift N-1 values (when full) every time we receive a new value, resulting in an O(n) algorithm.

-In case you are wondering, things don’t improve by storing in the last position.
-Once our buffer is full, we will still have to shift N-1 values, and again we have an algorithm of O(n).
+In case you’re wondering, things don’t improve by storing at the last position.
+The moment our buffer fills up, we will still have to shift N-1 values and again we have an O(n) algorithm.

 A circular buffer (or ring buffer) is an alternative to achieve an O(1) order in this situation.
-Again, we use an array of length N, but instead of shifting the stored values, we change the position where we insert the element.
+Again we use an array of length N but, instead of shifting the stored values, we vary the position where we insert the element.

-To do this, we only need to store and manage the index of the current position.
-We will also have to deal with the array limits in the read and write operations, for example, resetting the buffer index to 0 when we exceed the upper limit of the array.
+For this, we only need to store and manage the index of the current position.
+We will also have to deal with the array boundaries in read and write operations, for example, resetting the buffer index to 0 when we exceed the upper limit of the array.

-Reading the last M values of a circular buffer is inefficient because the values are not in consecutive memory positions, so we cannot copy them directly.
+Reading the last M values from a circular buffer is inefficient because the values are not in consecutive memory locations, so we cannot copy them directly.

 If this loss of efficiency is a problem and memory is not a critical factor, we could use a buffer of length 2N.
-Simultaneously recording the values in I and I+N, the last M values are always stored between I-M and I+N-M.
+By simultaneously writing values at I and I+N, the last M values are always stored between I-M and I+N-M.

-Circular buffers are common in communication systems, storing commands in a system, and sensor filtering.
-In a future post, we will see how to use a circular buffer to quickly calculate an average filter.
+Circular buffers are common in communication systems, command storage in a system, and sensor filtering.
+In a future post, we will see how to use a circular buffer to quickly calculate a moving average filter.

 Simple Circular Buffer with Index

-Here is a very basic implementation of a circular buffer.
-We use the variable ‘circularBufferIndex’ to store the current position, and when adding to the buffer, we handle the Array limits.
+Here is a very minimal implementation of a circular buffer.
+We use the variable ‘circularBufferIndex’ to store the current position, and when adding to the buffer we handle the array boundaries.

 const int circularBufferLength = 10;